argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/balsam/README.md

 # Note: the command-line parameters are similar to scheduler command lines
 # Note: this job will run only jobs with a matching tag
 balsam queue submit \
-    -n 1 -t 10 -q fallws23single -A fallwkshp23 \
+    -n 1 -t 5 -q HandsOnHPC -A alcf_training \
     --site polaris_tutorial \
     --tag workflow=hello \
     --job-mode mpi

 # List the Balsam BatchJob
-# Note: Balsam will submit this job to Cobalt, so it will appear in qstat output after a short delay
+# Note: Balsam will submit this job to PBS, so it will appear in qstat output after a short delay
 balsam queue ls

 # List status of the Hello job